From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Realization of non-Hermitian linear response

-We consider again the level scheme depicted in \cref{fig:ancillapostselection}, adding classical dephasing noise to the ancilla system.
-Such a source of noise can be engineered via a rapidly fluctuating effective detuning, e.g., in form of a Zeeman or AC Stark shift, acting on the ancilla only.
-We assume that the fluctuations are sufficiently fast compared to all relevant physical time scales, such that their effect can be approximated by a Gaussian white noise process~$\xi(t)$ satisfying $\ensembleaverage{\xi(t)} = 0$ and $\ensembleaverage{\xi(t) \xi(t^\prime)} = \delta(t - t^\prime)$, where $\ensembleaverage{\cdots}$ denotes the ensemble average over all noise realizations.
-For example, using lasers to generate an AC Stark shift, this technical requirement can be fulfilled using acousto-optical devices~\cite{Maier2019}.
+We consider the ancilla to be subject to classical dephasing noise, as indicated in \cref{fig:ancillapostselection}.
+Such a source of noise can be engineered via a rapidly fluctuating effective detuning, e.g., in form of a Zeeman or ac Stark shift, acting on the ancilla only.
+We assume that the fluctuations are sufficiently fast compared to all relevant physical time scales, such that their effect can be approximated by a Gaussian white-noise process~$\xi(t)$ satisfying $\ensembleaverage{\xi(t)} = 0$ and $\ensembleaverage{\xi(t) \xi(t^\prime)} = \delta(t - t^\prime)$, where $\ensembleaverage{\cdots}$ denotes the ensemble average over all noise realizations.
+For example, using lasers to generate an ac Stark shift, this technical requirement can be fulfilled using acousto-optical devices~\cite{Maier2019}.
 The evolution of the density operator~$\rho(t)$ can then be described by the stochastic von Neumann equation~\cite{Stannigel2014}